 The NFRC label, which can be found on all ENERGY STAR qualified windows, provides performance ratings in a number of categories:

-- U-Factor measures how well a product prevents heat from escaping a home or building.
+U-Factor measures how well a product prevents heat from escaping a home or building.
 U-factor ratings generally fall between 0.20 and 1.20.
 The lower the U-factor, the better a product is at keeping heat in.
 U-factor is particularly important during the winter heating season.
-Find the ENERGY STAR U-Factor for your region.

-- Solar Heat Gain Coefficient (SHGC) measures how well a product blocks heat from the sun.
+Solar Heat Gain Coefficient (SHGC) measures how well a product blocks heat from the sun.
 SHGC is expressed as a number between 0 and 1.
 The lower the SHGC, the better a product is at blocking unwanted heat gain.
-Blocking solar heat gain is particularly important during the summer cooling season.
-Find the ENERGY STAR SHGC for your region.